Statistical Methods Seminar Description

 Overview: Psychometrics is defined as the science of evaluating the characteristics of tests or other devices designed to measure psychological attributes of people.
 Tests are broadly defined as devices for measuring ability, aptitude, achievement, attitudes, interests, personality, cognitive functioning, and mental health.
 Application of psychometrics to psychology and social/behavioral science constitutes an organized effort to (a) develop and test theory-based measurement procedures for the development of tests and other measurement instruments/devices and (b) advance knowledge in psychological and sensory processes.
-Topics covered in this course include (a) measurement and statistical concepts, (b) scaling, (c) validity, (d) reliability, (e) factor analysis, (f) measurement invariance, including item and test bias and the role each plays in test fairness, (g) introduction to item response theory, (h) introduction to generalizabilty theory, (i) survey of advanced topics in psychometrics, and (j) developing norms and conducting test score equating.
+Topics covered in this seminar include (a) measurement and statistical concepts, (b) scaling, (c) validity, (d) reliability, (e) factor analysis, (f) measurement invariance, including item and test bias and the role each plays in test fairness, (g) introduction to item response theory, (h) introduction to generalizabilty theory, (i) survey of advanced topics in psychometrics, and (j) developing norms and conducting test score equating.

 - Measurement and statistical concepts